Clifford Odets: Theater

-Odets became the first Method-trained playwright with his first produced play, the one-act Waiting for Lefty, on January 6, 1935, at the former Civic Repertory Theatre on Fourteenth Street in New York City.
+Odets became the first produced Method-trained playwright with his first publicly presented play, the one-act Waiting for Lefty, on January 6, 1935, at the former Civic Repertory Theatre on Fourteenth Street in New York City.
 The occasion was a benefit performance for New Theatre Magazine.
 Like Lawson, a member of the Communist Party, Odets was by this time influenced by Marxism and his plays became increasingly political.
-Waiting for Lefty was inspired by the 1934 New York City taxi strike and is written in the format of a minstrel show.
-A one-act play, it is composed of interconnected scenes depicting social and economic dilemmas of workers in various fields.
-The focus alternates between a union meeting of taxi drivers and vignettes from the workers' difficult and oppressed lives.
-A young medical intern falls victim to anti-Semitism; a laboratory assistant's job is threatened if he refuses to comply with orders to spy on a colleague; couples are thwarted in marriage and torn apart by the hopelessness of economic conditions caused by the Depression.
-The climax is a defiant call for the taxi drivers' union to strike, which brought the entire opening night audience to its feet.
+Waiting for Lefty was inspired by the 1934 New York City taxi strike and is written in the format of a minstrel show with interconnected scenes depicting social and economic dilemmas of workers in various fields.
+The focus alternates between a union meeting of taxi drivers and vignettes from the workers' fraught lives.
+A young medical intern falls victim to anti-Semitism; a laboratory assistant's job is threatened if he refuses to spy on a colleague; couples are thwarted in marriage and torn apart by the hopelessness of economic conditions caused by the Depression.
+The climax is a defiant call for the taxi drivers' union to strike, which brought the entire opening night audience to its feet with tumultuous applause.
 The play does not require a proscenium stage and can be performed in any acting space, including union meeting halls and on the street.
 Waiting for Leftys unexpectedly wild success brought Odets international fame, though its strong pro-union bent caused it to be banned in many U.S. towns and cities.
-It was produced by a number of left-wing theaters in Britain, Australia, and other English-speaking countries, and has been widely translated.Awake and Sing!, finally produced by the Group Theatre in February 1935 after the success of Waiting for Lefty, is generally regarded as Odets's masterpiece.
-It has been cited as "the earliest quintessential Jewish play outside the Yiddish theatre."
-The play concerns the Berger family, who struggle to maintain some respectability and self-esteem in the Longwood section of the Bronx while grappling with the anxiety produced by economic collapse.
-Odets's choice to open the play in medias res, his dialogue style, its blatant bias towards the working class, and the fact that it was the first play on Broadway to focus entirely on a Jewish family distinguish Awake and Sing! from other full-length plays produced on Broadway during this time.
+It was produced by a number of left-wing theaters in Britain, Australia, and other English-speaking countries, and has been widely translated.
+Awake and Sing! was written in 1933 and finally produced by the Group Theatre in February 1935 after the success of Waiting for Lefty.
+This first of Odets's full-length plays is generally regarded as his masterpiece and has been cited as "the earliest quintessential Jewish play outside the Yiddish theatre."
+The play concerns the Berger family, who struggle to maintain some respectability and self-esteem in the Longwood section of the Bronx while grappling with the stresses of economic collapse.
+Odets's choice to open the play in medias res, his heightened dialogue style, its blatant bias towards the working class, and the fact that it was the first play on Broadway to focus entirely on a Jewish family distinguish Awake and Sing! from other full-length plays produced on Broadway during this time.

 Odets became the Group's signature playwright with the debuts of Waiting for Lefty and Awake and Sing! and his reputation is inextricably connected with the Group Theatre.